-New/Revised/Amended Standards and Interpretations Effective Date of Issuance by the IASB (Note 1) Amendments to IAS 16 "Property, Plant and Equipment: Proceeds before Intended Use" • Amendments to IAS 37 "Onerous Contracts - Cost of Fulfilling a Contract" January 1, 2022 (Note 3) Amendments to IFRS 3 "Conceptual Framework" January 1, 2022 (Note 4) Annual Improvements to IFRSs 2018-2020 January 1, 2022 (Note 5)
+New/Revised/Amended Standards and Interpretations Effective Date of Issuance by the IASB (Note 1) Amendments to IAS 16 "Property, Plant and Equipment: Proceeds before January 1, 2022 (Note 2) Intended Use" Amendments to IAS 37 "Onerous Contracts - Cost of Fulfilling a Contract" January 1, 2022 (Note 3) Amendments to IFRS 3 "Conceptual Framework" January 1, 2022 (Note 4) Annual Improvements to IFRSs 2018-2020 January 1, 2022 (Note 5) Note 1.
+Unless otherwise specified, the aforementioned New/Amended Revised Standards or Interpretations

-- Note 1.
-Unless otherwise specified, the aforementioned New/Amended/Revised Standards or Interpretations shall be effective for the annual reporting period beginning on or after the specified dates. - Note 2.
+Note 1.
+Unless otherwise specified, the aforementioned New/Amended/Revised Standards or Interpretations shall be effective for the annual reporting period beginning on or after the specified dates.

+- Note 2.
 A company applies the amendments retrospectively only to items of property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after the beginning of the earliest period (January 1, 2021) presented in the financial statements. - Note 3.
-Note 3: This amendment applies to contracts that have not fulfilled all their obligations on January 1, 2022. - Note 4.
-Note 4: The amendments are to be applied prospectively to business mergers whose acquisition date starts in the annual reporting periods beginning on or after January 1, 2022. - Note 5.
-Note 5: The amendments to IFRS 9 apply to the exchanges of financial liabilities or the alterations in its terms that occur during the annual reporting periods beginning on or after January 1, 2022.
-The amendments to IAS 41 apply to the measurement of fair value for annual reporting periods beginning on or after January 1, 2022; the amendments to IFRS 1 apply retroactively to annual reporting periods beginning on or after January 1, 2022. - 1) Amendments to IAS 16 "Property, Plant and Equipment: Proceeds before Intended Use"

-The amendments prohibit an entity from deducting from the cost of property, plant and equipment amounts received from selling items that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management.
+This amendment applies to contracts that have not fulfilled all their obligations on January 1, 2022. - Note 4.
+The amendments are to be applied prospectively to business mergers whose acquisition date starts in the annual reporting periods beginning on or after January 1, 2022. - Note 5.
+The amendments to IFRS 9 apply to the exchanges of financial liabilities or the alterations in its terms that occur during the annual reporting periods beginning on or after January 1, 2022.
+The amendments to IAS 41 apply to the measurement of fair value for annual reporting periods beginning on or after January 1, 2022; the amendments to IFRS 1 apply retroactively to annual reporting periods beginning on or after January 1, 2022. - 1.
+Amendments to IAS 16 "Property, Plant and Equipment: Proceeds before Intended Use" The amendments prohibit an entity from deducting from the cost of property, plant and equipment amounts received from selling items that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management.
 The cost of these items is measured in accordance with IAS 2 "Inventories," while any proceeds from selling these items and the cost of these items are recognized in profit or loss in accordance with applicable standards.
-Besides, the amendment clarifies that the cost of testing whether the asset is functioning properly is the expense of assessing whether the technical and physical performance of the asset are sufficient to held for use in the production or supply of goods or services, for rental to others, or for administrative purposes.
+Besides, the amendment also clarifies that the cost of testing whether the asset is functioning properly is the expense of assessing whether the technical and physical performance of the asset are sufficient to held for use in the production or supply of goods or services, for rental to others, or for administrative purposes.

 The amendment is applicable to plant, property and equipment that reached the required locations and conditions of the management's expected operation mode after January 1, 2021 (the beginning of the earliest expression period).
-The effect of initially applying the amendments, Tahsin Group will be recognized as an adjustment to the opening balance of retained earnings (or other components of equity, as appropriate, if necessary) at the beginning of that earliest period presented.
+Upon initial application of the amendments, the cumulative effect of initial application of the amendments is recognized as an adjustment to the opening balance of the retained earnings (or other components of equity, as appropriate), at the beginning date of the earliest period presented, and recompile the information of the comparison period.